healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 ---
 layout: post
-title: Intro to Schema.org
+title: Intro to Schema.org and Health Data
 ---

-Introduction to Schema.org
+Schema.org: An Introduction to Actionable Information
 -----

 The world's largest single database projects are on the petabyte scale (10^15 bytes).
 The Internet protocol, on the other hand, allows one to access information through a world wide network of 10^38 bytes - over 20 orders of magnitude larger.
 So how can one search the Internet?